o3de/o3de.org/content/docs/userguide/terrain/roads-split-merge.md

 ---
-description: ' Use Spline Parameters in &ALY; to split a road in two or combine two roads into one. '
+description: ' Use Spline Parameters in Lumberyard to split a road in two or combine two roads into one. '
 title: Splitting and Merging Roads
 ---